Instructions on Filing Claims against the moving company

 Always take advantage of the Delivery Confirmation options available on email and postal mail services so that you can keep a record of Your story’s plot has the similar pattern.
 The only exception is the price scam that I went through because of the damaged items that made my toilet clogged by the movers.
-It did not happen just once because I experienced it two times. all outgoing emails or letters, when those were sent and also will provide written record that the information that you have sent to the moving company was received.
+It did not happen just once because I experienced it two times. all outgoing emails or letters, when those were sent and also will provide written

 Your records should be kept from the start of your communication with the moving company until you have received delivery and verified that no items were missing or damaged or to the point where you agree on a settlement amount and receive your payment.
 It is at your discretion whether you retain your records for a longer period of time or whether you dispose of them once your claim has been resolved.
 Some customers are able to claim moving expenses on their income tax returns, in which case you must maintain your records for a longer period of time.
 Before discarding of any of your records, be sure that you are certain that they will no longer be needed.